michmattera/star-wars-quiz/TESTING.md

 | Home | :heavy_check_mark:|

 <details>
-<summary> Levels : Tested that when clicked the level form would show other difficulty and change the difficulty </summary>
+<summary> Levels: Tested that when clicked the level form would show other difficulties and change the difficulty </summary>

 ![Levels](assets/testing-files/levels.gif)